Cadia gold mine

 This suggests that dust deposition from the mine has not increased metal concentrations in soil in the area.

-The EPA’s Expert Panel has reviewed the report and advised that the conclusions were supported by the data.
+The EPA’s Expert Panel has reviewed the report and advised the conclusions were supported by the data.

 No further soil sampling is proposed.